techthoughts2/pwshCloudCommands/docs/pwshCloudCommands-FAQ.md

 ### Why would I use this vs Get-Command?

-pwshCloudCommands is not a replacement for ```Get-Command```.
-The primary difference is that you do not have to have a module installed on your local device in order to use pwshCloudCommands.
-This enables you search for and identify PowerShell cloud commands across multiple cloud platforms without having to install any modules.
-This also enables you to scan directories and identify cloud commands used without necessarily having those modules on your local device.
+While `Get-Command` is a powerful tool, pwshCloudCommands offers unique advantages for working with cloud-specific PowerShell commands.
+The key benefit is the ability to search for and identify cloud commands across multiple cloud platforms without the need to install their respective modules locally.
+Additionally, it allows you to scan directories and accurately detect the usage of cloud commands, regardless of whether those modules are present on your local system.

 ### How current is the PowerShell cloud command cache data?

-Cloud changes frequently, and so do PowerShell cloud commands.
-The [Cache creation component](pwshCloudCommands_cache_workflow.md) ensures that the data cache is kept current.
-There is approximately a 1 week delay in the project cache data for all supported cloud platforms.
+Given the rapid pace of change in cloud services, pwshCloudCommands is designed to keep up with the latest PowerShell cloud commands.
+The [cache](pwshCloudCommands_cache_workflow.md) is systematically updated to reflect the most recent commands, with a standard latency of about one week.